bradberger/php-geoip-check/README.md

 Usage is very simple.

     $geoIp = new GeoIpCheck();

+If your using a MaxMind database which is not in one of the following locations, you'll need to enter the path to the database when initializing the object.
+The script automatically looks for the file in these locations:

+    /usr/local/share/GeoIP/GeoIP.dat
+    /usr/local/share/GeoIP/GeoLiteCity.dat
+    /usr/local/share/GeoIP/GeoIPCity.dat
+    /usr/share/GeoIP/GeoIP.dat
+    /usr/share/GeoIP/GeoLiteCity.dat
+    /usr/share/GeoIP/GeoIPCity.dat

+If you're using a custom location, simply specify it like this:

+    $geoIp = new GeoIpCheck('/path/to/geoip/database.dat');

 If you want to override the IP address (i.e. not use the IP of the request, simple change the first line to: